Bailiff Bridge ...

 In the 1950s, this was the 2nd house on the left as you leave Bailiff Bridge going towards Lightcliffe – just passed what is now Devon Way

-This & associated entries use material which was kindly contributed by Chris Helme & Les Hoyle
+This & associated entries use material contributed by Chris Helme & Les Hoyle

 Bailiff Bridge Post OfficeRef 509-2173